hawx/duvet/README.md

 `:dir` is the directory to write the coverage to.
 `:filter` allows you to display only coverage for files that include the string.

+You can see what the output of running duvet on itself is [here](http://hawx.github.com/duvet).

 ## Credits

-This gem was created because I read this blog post http://engineering.attinteractive.com/2010/08/code-coverage-in-ruby-1-9/.
+This gem was created because I read this blog post <http://engineering.attinteractive.com/2010/08/code-coverage-in-ruby-1-9/>.

 ## Copyright